okiabrian123/prototype_for_resort_apps_ai_integrate/README.md

 - Ability to create mobile-responsive UI interfaces
 - Understanding of booking flow requirements for hospitality applications
 - Proficiency in modern frontend development technologies (React, Tailwind CSS, Vite)
-- Basic backend development skills (Go, Gin Framework)
+- Backend development skills (Go, Gin Framework, SQLite)
+- AI integration capabilities (OpenAI API)

 The 60% completion status shows commitment to proving capabilities rather than just submitting a proposal.
-The UI components are mostly complete and functional, allowing potential clients to experience the visual design and user flow.
+The UI components are complete and functional, and significant backend functionality has been implemented, allowing potential clients to experience both the visual design and core functionality.